-The take home message for Maryland personal injury lawyers advising clients is that you cannot give them a definitive answer as to how much their spouse will get out of their settlement.
-But you can tell them that the spouse gets half of any part of a settlement that is determined to be for (1) present or future lost wages that were incurred during the marriage, (2) medical bills, and (3) joint loss of consortium.
-The plaintiff spouse does get to keep their own pain and suffering damages, which should be the largest portion of most personal injury settlements.
-How to apportion what part of a settlement falls into what category is a subject of argument until it gets to a finder of fact who is required to engage in the difficult task of apportioning the settlement.
+The take-home message for Maryland personal injury lawyers advising clients is that you cannot give them a definitive answer to how much their spouse will get out of their settlement.
+But you can tell them that the spouse gets half of any part of a settlement that is determined to be for (1) present or future lost wages incurred during the marriage, (2) medical bills, and (3) joint loss of consortium.
+The plaintiff spouse gets to keep their own pain and suffering damages, which should be the largest portion of most personal injury settlements.
+How to apportion what part of a settlement falls into what category is a subject of the argument until it gets to a finder of fact who is required to engage in the difficult task of apportioning the settlement.

 You can find the full case here.